Kyrgios wins Citi Open again; Samsonova takes women's title - WHIZ News

 Kyrgios extended the best stretch of his career and gave another performance that will make him someone to take seriously at the U.S. Open, saving the only break point he faced in the final along the way to a 6-4, 6-3 victory over Yoshihito Nishioka at the Citi Open.

-“It’s just very emotional for me,” said Kyrgios, who dropped to his back on the blue court when the match ended, then spoke of what he called an “incredible transformation” for himself.
-He headed back out onto that court in the evening to team with Jack Sock in the doubles final.
+“I feel like my motivation is a lot higher than it used to be. … There is a small window; I should capitalize on it,” said Kyrgios, who dropped to his back on the blue court when the match ended, then headed back out into that stadium in the evening to team with Jack Sock for a doubles trophy, too, defeating French Open finalists Ivan Dodig and Austin Krajicek 7-5, 6-4.

+“I don’t care about what people say about my tennis, like, ‘Always disrespectful to the sport,’ all this, all that,” said Kyrgios, the first man to win Washington’s singles and doubles events in the same year.
+“I know that, deep down, I try really hard to do it my own way.
+I know that I inspire millions of people, and I’m just playing for them.”

 Earlier Sunday, Liudmila Samsonova won her second career WTA title by coming back to beat sixth-seeded Kaia Kanepi 4-6, 6-3, 6-3 in the Citi Open women’s final.